tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 ## Training From Scratch

 The following example shows the command line for training from scratch.
-Try it with the default training data created with the command-line above.
+Try it with the default training data created with the command-lines above.

 ```
 mkdir -p ~/tesstutorial/engoutput